chef/chef-web-docs/layouts/shortcodes/knife_bootstrap_no_validator.md

 on the workstation.
 When a node is bootstrapped from that workstation, the ORGANIZATION-validator.pem is used to authenticate the newly-created node to the Chef Infra Server during the initial Chef Infra Client run.
-Starting with Chef Client 12.1, it is possible to bootstrap a node using the USER.pem file instead of the ORGANIZATION-validator.pem file.
+It is possible to bootstrap a node using the USER.pem file instead of the ORGANIZATION-validator.pem file.
 This is known as a "validatorless bootstrap".

 To create a node via the USER.pem file, simply delete the ORGANIZATION-validator.pem file on the workstation.
 For example: